Automotive industry by country: Czechia

 Automotive industry has strong tradition in the Czech lands.
 Tatra produced first car already in 1897 as third oldest car manufacturer in the world.
 Joined later by brands such as Skoda.
 During 1st half of 20th century Czechoslovakia had advanced and highly diversified automotive industry (trucks, personal vehicles, buses, trolley-buses).
 Tatra 77 is considered the first serial-produced, truly aerodynamically-designed automobile.
 Post-war socialist Czechoslovakia restored its own auto manufacturing that was the second in the Soviet bloc outside the USSR, producing 250 thousand per year vehicles of all types, including Skoda cars and trolleybuses, Tatra, and trams, Karosa buses.

-After dissolving of CSSR Czech Republic has inherited most of its auto capabilities and then has grown many times by German, French, Japanese, and South Korean investments.
+After the dissolution of CSSR Czech Republic has inherited most of its auto capabilities and then has grown many times by German, French, Japanese, and South Korean investments.
 Now the Czech Republic is one of the most significant European (5th) and World's (15th) auto maker, world's second manufacturer of cars per capita, having annual output near 1.4 million and largest export to Europe, other CIS countries and even to United States.
 Auto manufacturers in the Czech Republic include original Czech brands Škoda, Tatra, Avia, Praga, bus manufacturers SOR, Škoda transportation, TEDOM, Karosa – Iveco and assembly plants of Hyundai and joint-venture Peugeot, Citroen and Toyota.